mellaurie/tone/pages/02.april-2020/07.u2/01.overview/section.md

 TBD

 ## Resources:
-- CORE TEXT: Bates, T. (2015).
+- CORE TEXT: Bates, T. (2019).
 [Teaching in a digital age](https://pressbooks.bccampus.ca/teachinginadigitalagev2/).
 2nd Edition.
-Victoria : BCcampus, BC Open Textbook Project, 2019.
+Victoria : BCcampus, BC Open Textbook Project.
 Also available in the BOOK section of this course.

 - All other resources will be provided online.